top of page

 Kind of clothes you should pack for your trip to Tanzania

 Jeans and Trousers: blue jeans, cotton trousers, khaki trousers, Light Shirts and Blouses: T-Shirts, short sleeve shirts and long sleeved shirts to protect you from insects and even sunburn.
 Shorts also for your free days.
 Socks and underwear: Once again it is best that they are made from natural fabrics since again it is the heat and this way you have less of a chance for heat rash.
-Shoes: Good leather shoes, sandals, and a lightweight pair of Hiking boots if you will doing some hiking.

 Kind of luggage you should take